Why CryptoDeps?

 | AVAILABLE | In dependency but not called | Lower priority (future planning) |

-Sample Output with Reachability
+Sample output with reachability

 [*] Scanning go.mod... found 36 dependencies